BTEC Information Technology (Diploma)Edexcel (2 Years)

 Where Could It Take Me?

-The BTEC Nationals in Computing & IT are recognised by both higher education establishments and industry.
+BTEC Nationals in Information Technology are recognised by both higher education establishments and industry.
 The courses are suitable for students who have a keen interest in following a career in the wide field of IT and Computing and who may wish to go directly into employment after completing the qualification as well as those who wish to embark on a degree course at university.

-When taken alongside other Level 3 qualifications such as A Levels, these qualifications provide an opportunity to progress to a degree in a computing discipline or a degree where computing-related skills and knowledge may be advantageous, such as business studies.
+When taken alongside another Level 3 qualification such as an A Level, these qualifications provide an opportunity to progress to a degree in a computing discipline or a degree where computing-related skills and knowledge may be advantageous, such as business studies.

-These qualification carry UCAS points and are recognised by higher education providers as meeting admission requirements to many relevant courses.
+This qualification carries UCAS points and is recognised by higher education providers as meeting admission requirements to many relevant courses.